Place des Terreaux: The garden and the square

 In the 16th century, the walls crumbled.
 In 1538, the demolition of the enclosure was initiated.
 The ditch located on the Saône side was filled later to build the Boucherie de la Lanterne.
 In 1555, the nuns of the convent Saint-Pierre were allowed to use the stones of the wall to repair the monastery.
 In 1578, the lands of the current Place des Terreaux were filled, and in 1617, the former ditch disappeared with the development of the gardens of city hall on which the Opera stand today.

 Between 1646 and 1651, Simon Maupin built on the eastern side of the square the Hôtel de ville de Lyon, rebuilt by Jules Hardouin-Mansart, after the fire of 1674.
 In the 17th century, the nuns of Saint-Pierre rebuilt their convent, which became in 1803 the Musée des Beaux-Arts de Lyon.

 On this square was beheaded the Henri Coiffier de Ruzé, Marquis of Cinq-Mars, who was a conspirator against Richelieu.
 During the French Revolution, the guillotine was installed and running at full speed during the tenure of Marie Joseph Chalier.
 After the siege of Lyon, 79 people were also beheaded.

 In the second half of the 19th century, access to the site was expanded to accommodate the restructuring plan of the peninsula led by Claude-Marius Vaïsse.
-In 1855, the passage of Terreaux was opened between the square and the Lanterne street.
+In 1855, the passage of Terreaux was opened between the square and the Rue Lanterne.
 The prefect also planned to drill a new street in the north axis of the Palais Saint-Pierre, but this project was never realized.

 At the center of the square, the municipal officials inaugurated on 22 September 1891 an allegorical fountain of the Saône, made by Frédéric Auguste Bartholdi.
 The sculpted group called Char triomphant de la Garonne represents the Garonne and its four tributaries jumping into the ocean, all of which are symbolized by a woman leading a Quadriga.
 After the 1889 Exposition Universelle, the monument became too expensive for the city of Bordeaux and was bought in 1890 by the Mayor of Lyon, Antoine Gailleton.

 The square was redeveloped in 1994 by architect and urban planner Christian Drevet and artist Daniel Buren, including an orthogonal rotation of 69 jets of water lined with 14 pillars.
-To build the underground parking of the square, the fountain was originally located in front of city hall, then moved to its current location in the axis of the palace Saint-Pierre.
+To build the underground parking of the square, the fountain was originally located in front of city hall, then moved to its current location in the axis of the Palais Saint-Pierre.

 On 29 September 1995, the square was classified as a monument historique.

-During the cold winter of 2012, the fountain situated in Place des Terreaux froze.
+During the cold winter of 2012, the fountain situated in the Place des Terreaux froze.